 Prefer a VIP viewing, dancing, and a Champagne toast at a New Year’s Eve party?
 Consider a fireworks cruise from the stunning perspective of a floating party on the Tagus River.

-Make it a splash with the best options for New Year’s Eve.
+Make it a splash with the best New Year’s Eve celebrations!

 As the nation’s capital and cultural center, Lisbon offers numerous entertainment options during the festive season and Christmastide.